WICG/background-sync/explainer.md

   <body> ... </body>
 </html>
 ```
-* `registerSync` registers sync events for whichever SW matches the current document, even if it's not yet active.
+* `register` registers sync events for whichever SW matches the current document, even if it's not yet active.
 * `id`: The name given to the sync request.
 This name is required to later unregister the request.
 A new request will override an old request with the same id.
 * `minInterval`: A suggestion of the minimum time between sync events.
 This is just a suggestion, the UA may fire before this point.
 Only meaningful for repeating requests.
 For non-repeating requests the event is fired when the UA expects that a network transmission would succeed.
 * `repeating`: If true the event will continue to fire until unregisterSync is called.
 Otherwise the event is fired once (see minInterval for when it is fired when false).